Silence Is Not Always Golden: Breaking the Barriers of Silence in Business

 Morrison and Milliken define Organisational Silence as a behavioural choice that can deteriorate organisational performance.

-The effects of organisational silence is detrimental to organisations often causing an escalating level of dissatisfaction among employees.
-This manifests in absenteeism, low productivity and turnover.
-It kills innovation and results in poorly planned and executed projects, low morale and a damaged bottom line.
+The effects of organisational silence are detrimental to organisations often causing an escalating level of dissatisfaction among employees.
+This manifests in absenteeism, low productivity, and turnover.
+It kills innovation and results in poorly planned and executed projects, low morale, and a damaged bottom line.
 This attitude can also affect the well-being of employees, with some developing depression and other health problems.

-The creation of a climate of silence in an organisation is said to be caused by managers’ fear of receiving negative feedback, especially from subordinates.
-Another factor is that managers often hold the view that employees are self-interested and untrustworthy, and will therefore discourage upward communication.
+Managers are said to create a climate of silence in an organisation due to their fear of receiving negative feedback, especially from subordinates.
+Another factor is that managers often believe employees are self-interested and untrustworthy, and will therefore discourage upward communication.

-This is compounded by the belief amongst employees that speaking up about problems is not worth the effort, and voicing one’s opinions and concerns is dangerous to their career.
+Employees compound this by believing that speaking up about problems is not worth the effort, and they view voicing their opinions and concerns as dangerous to their careers.

-In research that was carried out, supervisors’ attitude to silence were found to be the strongest predictor of silence behaviour.
-This means that employees may formulate a silent behaviour according to how they perceive their supervisors’ attitudes to opinions being expressed.
+In the research conducted, we found that supervisors’ attitudes toward silence were the strongest predictor of silence behavior.
+This means that employees may formulate silent behavior based on how they perceive their supervisors’ attitudes toward expressing opinions.

 Willful Blindness